Frequently Asked Questions

 Our biggest concern is that we don't own all the components of our mod (the mod is made up of the contributions of many people, each of whom owns their own work), and we have to get permission from those people who contributed to it but aren't in the Mod Team anymore before we can agree to give mod assets to you for your own use.

 If you want to ask, don't PM an administrator about it.
 Make a thread in the General board in the Mod Stuff section, be specific about all the details we'll need and then the Mod Team will get back to you.
 It's not one person's decision, and it's not something we really like saying yes to unless it's something awesome.
 That said, as long as your mod is reliant on our mod (and we can show you how to go about doing that), rather than actually taking our mod and changing it, we probably won't mind.

 - Is there a good example of how not to ask if I can use your mod in mine?

-- To date we've only actually turned down one such request, which can be read here.
+- To date we've only actually turned down about four or five such requests.
+The first (and now, sadly, only the second worst attempt) can be read here.
 This serves as a good example of how not to ask; it was highly disorganised (honestly, we still can't decipher what it was he was intending on doing - or even whether he intended on making one mod or two), and when we asked for more detail we were given none (and even had our "common sense" questioned).